hanpari/sovereign/source/02/066_scapegoat.md

 "Of course not.
 Our little exchange shows the advantages of alternative education.
 You may not be aware, Sava, but you sometimes exude an air of false superiority.
 We teach our students to treat people equally.
 The overemphasis on hard science often leads to limitation of emotional intelligence."

 "I concur, Khamal.
-Compared to you, compared to you, my emotional intelligence is toddler-like.
+Compared to you, my emotional intelligence is toddler-like.
 But if mathematics resists, try to have a nice chat with her.
-Surely she won't reject reasonable debate on mutual emotions."
+Surely she won't reject reasonable debate on mutual feelings."

 "What a joker you are!"

 When offended Zhutra had closed the door behind his back, Simone threw a pillow at Gromov.
 "I hope you didn't smash my little whispering.
 It was not easy to lead Khamal the right way.
 If you doubt him, he will stop trying midway."

-The playful act surprised him.
+The playful act surprised Gromov.
 Gone was the quilt-ridden woman he knew.
 She seemed carefree and almost happily childish - in the stark contrast to him, who wore burdens he did not want to bear.

 "How and why did you make Zhutra count," he asked instead.
-"No harm in it, granted, but you certainly do care about Khamal's neglected education."
+"No harm in it, granted, but since when do you care about Khamal's neglected education?"

+But she did not offer the answer.
+Instead, she suddenly changed the topic.

 "When you locked up Khamal in the decompression chamber, did you intend to kill him?"